-OBASANJO IS THE CANCER OF NIGERIAN POLITICS.
+OBASANJO IS THE CANCER OF NIGERIAN POLITICS

-His personal Senior Domestic Assistant, Mr. Andy Uba was installed through rigging as the Governor of Anambra State in 2007.
+His personal Senior Domestic Assistant, Mr. Andy Uba, was installed through rigging as the Governor of Anambra State in 2007.
 On his asset declaration form, he was worth over one trillion Naira.
-In eight years, the personal assistant of the much celebrated anti-corruption and transparent President Obasanjo went from zero to one trillion Naira.
+In eight years, the personal assistant of the much-celebrated anti-corruption and transparent President Obasanjo went from zero to one trillion Naira.
 Andy Uba was immediately deposed by the Election Tribunal as Peter Obi still had three years on his tenure.

 The re-election of Chief Lieutenant General Olusegun Matthew Okikiola Aremu Obasanjo in 2003 was riddled with electoral malpractices.
-He had a long running battle with his Vice President, Alhaji Atiku Abubakar, who was supposed to succeed the caretaker Obasanjo, after his first term.
+He had a long-running battle with his Vice President, Alhaji Atiku Abubakar, who was supposed to succeed the caretaker Obasanjo, after his first term.

-A great legislator, Dr. Chuba Okadigbo was hounded out of the office of Senate President and later killed by tear gassing during a rally with Muhammadu Buhari.
+A great legislator, Dr. Chuba Okadigbo, was hounded out of the office of Senate President and later killed by tear gassing during a rally with Muhammadu Buhari.
 To add more maggots to the festering wound of corruption, Obasanjo wanted to buy a third term by compromising legislators.
 He was thoroughly rebuffed.
-On leaving office, Obasanjo was surprised to discover that lack of electricity, no potable water, bad roads, and long gasoline lines existed in Nigeria.
+On leaving office, Obasanjo was surprised to discover that a lack of electricity, no potable water, bad roads, and long gasoline lines existed in Nigeria.
 What a farce!

-Obasanjo’s lack of decorum is so legendary that he will engage musicians, school children, market women, politicians or anybody in verbal pugilistics, sometimes using foul language.
-Nigerians with a penchant for the macabre will encourage Obasanjo with shouts of Baba!
+Obasanjo’s lack of decorum is so legendary that he will engage musicians, schoolchildren, market women, politicians, or anybody in verbal pugilistics, sometimes using foul language.
+Nigerians, with a penchant for the macabre, will encourage Obasanjo with shouts of Baba!
 Baba!!

-Currently, Obasanjo has been having series of clandestine meetings to influence the choice of Buhari’s successor.
+Currently, Obasanjo has been having a series of clandestine meetings to influence the choice of Buhari’s successor.
 The cancer keeps on returning.

 In conclusion, Chief Lieutenant General Olusegun Matthew Okikiola Aremu Obasanjo is so clean and transparent that he did not win the Mo Ibrahim prize given to clean retired African leaders.
-That says a lot about his anti corruption stance.
+That says a lot about his anti-corruption stance.